BigDecimal::ROUND_HALF_DOWN/ROUND_HALF_EVEN behave incorrectly (disagree with JRuby and the rest of the world)

 The version with comments includes some comments I added to help me figure out what's going on there, the other patch is more minimal.

-#11 Updated by Kenta Murata over 2 years ago
+Updated by mrkn (Kenta Murata) over 8 years ago

 - Status changed from Assigned to Closed